Face transplant: France

-at the age of 49 following cancer from medications.
+at the age of 49 due to cancer induced by medications she was taking.

-A 29-year-old French man underwent surgery in 2007.
-He had a facial tumor called a neurofibroma caused by a genetic disorder.
-The tumor was so massive that the man could not eat or speak properly.

-In March 2008, the treatment of 30-year-old Pascal Coler of France, who has neurofibromatosis, ended after he received what his doctors call the world's first successful almost full face transplant.
+In March 2008, the treatment of 30-year-old Pascal Coler of France, who has neurofibromatosis, ended after he received what his doctors called the world's first successful almost full-face transplant.
 The operation, which lasted approximately 20 hours, was designed and performed by Laurent Lantieri and his team (Jean-Paul Meningaud, Antonios Paraskevas and Fabio Ingallina).

 China

-In April 2006, Guo Shuzhong at the Xijing military hospital in Xi'an, transplanted the cheek, upper lip, and nose of Li Guoxing, who was mauled by an Asiatic black bear while protecting his sheep.
+In April 2006, Guo Shuzhong at the Xijing military hospital in Xi'an, transplanted the cheek, upper lip, and nose of Li Guoxing, who sustained severe injuries after being attacked by an Asiatic black bear while protecting his sheep.
 On 21 December 2008, it was reported that Li had died in July in his home village in Yunnan.
-Prior to his death, a documentary on the Discovery Channel showed he had stopped taking immuno-suppressant drugs in favour of herbal medication; a decision that was likely a contributing factor to his death, according to his surgeon.
+Prior to his death, a documentary on the Discovery Channel showed he had stopped taking his immuno-suppressant medications in favour of herbal remedies; a decision that was likely a contributing factor to his death, as stated by his surgeon.

 Turkey

 Selahattin Özmen performed a partial face transplant on 17 March 2012 on Hatice Nergis, a twenty-year-old woman at Gazi University's hospital in Ankara.
-It was Turkey's third, the first woman-to-woman and the first three-dimensional with bone tissue.
-The patient from Kahramanmaraş had lost her upper jaw six years prior in a firearm accident, including her mouth, lips, palate, teeth and nasal cavity, and was since then unable to eat.
+It was Turkey's third facial transplantation, the first woman-to-woman and the first three-dimensional transplantation with bone tissue.
+The patient from Kahramanmaraş had lost her upper jaw six years prior in a firearm accident, including her mouth, lips, palate, teeth and nasal cavity, leading to significant impairment.
 She had undergone around 35 reconstructive plastic surgery operations.
-The donor was a 28-year-old Turkish woman of Moldavian origin in Istanbul, who had died by suicide.
+The donor was a 28-year-old Turkish woman of Moldavian origin.
 Nergis died in Ankara on 15 November 2016 after she was hospitalized two days prior complaining about acute pain.

 Belgium

 In December 2011, a 54-year-old man underwent a partial face transplant to the lower two-thirds of the face (including bone) after a ballistic accident.
-The operation was performed by a multidisciplinary team led by plastic surgeon Phillip Blondeel; Hubert Vermeersch, Nathalie Roche and Filip Stillaert were other members of the surgical team.
-For the first time, 3D CT planning was used to plan the operation, which lasted 20 hours.
+The operation was performed by a multidisciplinary team led by plastic surgeon Phillip Blondeel.
+Hubert Vermeersch, Nathalie Roche and Filip Stillaert were also members of the surgical team.
+For the first time, 3-D CT planning was used to plan the operation, which lasted 20 hours.
 As of 2014, the patient is alive, with "good recovery of motor and sensory function and social reintegration".